jump to navigation

 Or maybe I’m crazy.
 If you know me, then you already know my obsession with the integrative nature of the muscles of the body and the intricate muscles that hold us all together (which I guess answers the whole ‘crazy’ question)

-Want to be part of a class at Red Rocks?
+Want to be part of a boot camp class at Red Rocks?

-If you haven’t figured it out by now, I teach a class there every saturday at 830am.
-If you are interested, you can email atlasbootcamps@comcast.net or call me on 720 203 3084 with any questions you might have, bootcamp related or not. or just comment on this post and I will track you down from there.
+If you haven’t figured it out by now, I teach a class there every saturday at 815am.
+If you are interested, you can email info@bonzabodies.com or call me on 720 257 9328 with any questions you might have, boot camp related or not. or just comment on this post and I will track you down from there.

 Now go get to Red Rocks and start a’ steppin’!